-A review of Taxpayer's records shows seventeen liabilities, along with nine periods with unfiled returns that were assessed liabilities and which were later cancelled.
+A review of Taxpayer's records shows twenty prior late payment penalties, two of which were abated, along with seven assessments for unfiled returns, three assessment pursuant to an audit, and one liability for a discrepancy.
 While the Department recognizes the payroll company's limited culpability in Taxpayer's overall compliance history, there is not sufficient information to justify penalty waiver in this case.